 My Languedoc breakthrough wine!
-Mmmm want more — a month ago
+Mmmm want more — 4 months ago

 Masterclass with Saskia De Rothschild, Chairwoman DBR Lafite in San Francisco.
 Rieussec is another property that the Rothschild’s own.